-- 1. Why hair serums are essential for hair health
+- Why are hair serums essential for hair health?

-- 7. How to apply hair serum for best results
+- Tips on how to apply hair serum for best results

-1. Why hair serums are essential for hair health
+Why are hair serums essential for hair health?

-According to Dr. Monisha Aravind, M.D.DVL, PDFC Aesthetic Dermatologist & co-founder Armoraa Skin, Hair and Laser Clinic, Chennai, “Hair, like our skin, undergoes damage due to environmental pollution, sun exposure, styling products, blow-drying and so on.
-Hair serums are designed to combat the damage due to these external factors.
-Hair serums are no doubt a new entry into hair care, are different from oils, are made of silicone and protect hair from heat, UV rays and also increase the shine of hair fibres.
-Makes hair look healthier and voluminous, reduces friction between hair, making it easier to detangle,”
+According to Dr. Monisha Aravind, dermatologist and co-founder of Armoraa Skin, Hair and Laser Clinic, “Hair, like our skin, undergoes damage due to environmental pollution, sun exposure, styling products, blow-drying and so on.
+Hair serums are designed to combat the damage due to these external factors.”
+She explains that this oil-like product gives you the best of hair oils without the stickiness as it is made of silicone.
+Serum protects hair from heat, UV rays and also increases the shine of your hair fibres.
+She adds that using it “makes hair look healthier and voluminous, reduces friction between hair, making it easier to detangle.”

 Dull hair can do with a boost of plumping ingredients to bring back its bounce and life!
 Ingredients like hyaluronic acid provide hydration, vernonia adds density to hair strands and grape polyphenols that are antioxidant in nature, keep signs of ageing like dullness at bay.

-The key role of serum for colour treated hair is to repair the damage caused by the coloring process and prevent fading of the color.
-According to Dr. Aravind, some of the ingredients that can help do that are, “Argan oil - it is rich in omega 6 and omega 9 fatty acids, vitamin E and polyphenols and macadamia oil - it is a rich source of antioxidants, fatty acids and vitamins.
-It easily penetrates the hair follicles and is hence suitable for chemically treated hair.
-It also protects from heat damage which can help maintain vibrant and long-lasting hair color.”
+While colouring hair is one of the most common fashion trends among women, let’s be honest, using any chemical on your hair can dry it.
+According to Dr. Aravind, some of the ingredients that can help protect are, “Argan oil - it is rich in omega 6 and omega 9 fatty acids, vitamin E and polyphenols and macadamia oil - it is a rich source of antioxidants, fatty acids and vitamins.

 Your scalp’s natural oils are enough to nourish the hair lengths closest to the roots.
-Brushing your hair on a daily basis thus helps distribute these natural oils till the ends and helps maintain their health.
-But women who suffer from excessive dry ends can struggle because excessive combing or conditioning can lead their scalp becoming unnecessarily greasy.
-Choose a serum enriched with vitamin E and argan oil to use on just the ends and hydrate them from within.
+Brushing your hair on a daily basis thus helps distribute these natural oils to the ends and helps maintain their health.
+But women who suffer from excessive dry ends can struggle because excessive combing or conditioning can lead their scalp to become unnecessarily greasy.
+Most hair serums can work on moisturising dry ends.
+But if you want, choose a serum enriched with vitamin E and argan oil.

 Humidity, loss of moisture and excessive styling are some of the factors that contribute to frizzy hair.
 According to Dr. Aravind, some of the ingredients that can help curb frizzy flyaways are, “Coconut oil is best suited for frizzy, damaged, dull hair.
 It also works well as a pre-styling product to protect from the frizzing effect of heat.
 Keratin is another ingredient that prevents chemical and environmental damage, so frizzy and damaged hair can be treated with keratin.”